ART

 Michelangelo’s David: An Epitome of Individualism

 The finished statue of Michelangelo’s David as a standing heroic male nude is a High Renaissance interpretation of a great ancient Greek theme as it separates the expressions and thoughts of David and depicts the potential of man as a youthful heroic male.
-David’s sculpture Michelangelo carved depicts individualism (a characteristic of the Renaissance Art Movement in Italy) through his confident pose as compared to the Middle Ages’ Christian humility.
-The theme of the engraving narrates the biblical story of how David beat the Philistine Giant Goliath with pebbles and a sling in combat symbolizes how a man can accomplish anything in the world.
+David’s sculpture Michelangelo depicts individualism (a characteristic of the Renaissance Art Movement in Italy) through his confident pose as compared to the Middle Ages’ Christian humility.
+The theme of the engraving narrates the biblical story of how David beat the Philistine Giant Goliath with pebbles and a sling in combat, symbolising how a man can accomplish anything in the world.
 (Sanders, 2020)

 Michelangelo’s David: A Linear Perspective to Allegory